-Antonio M. Gotto Jr., M.D., D.Phil., 87, has served as a member of our Board since January 2014.
+Antonio M. Gotto Jr., M.D., D.Phil., 88, has served as a member of our Board since January 2014.
 Dr. Gotto currently serves as Dean Emeritus and as a member of the Board of Fellows of the Joan and Sanford I. Weill Medical College of Cornell University.
 From January 1997 to December 2011, he served as the Stephen and Suzanne Weiss Dean of the Joan and Sanford I. Weill Medical College of Cornell University and Provost for Medical Affairs of Cornell University.
 Previously, Dr. Gotto served as J.S.
 Abercrombie Chair of Atherosclerosis and Lipoprotein Research and Chairman and Professor of the Department of Medicine at Baylor College of Medicine and Methodist Hospital.
-Dr. Gotto currently serves as a member of National Academy of Medicine and as a Fellow of the American Academy of Arts and Sciences.
+Dr. Gotto currently serves as a member of National Academy of Medicine and as a Fellow of the

+American Academy of Arts and Sciences.
 Dr. Gotto is also a past president of the International Atherosclerosis Society and a past president of the American Heart Association.
 He is also immediate past president of the National Lipid Association.
-Dr. Gotto holds a B.A. degree from Vanderbilt University School of Medicine.
+Dr. Gotto holds a B.A. degree from Vanderbilt University, a D.Phil. degree in Biochemistry from Oxford University in England, where he was a Rhodes Scholar, and an M.D. degree from Vanderbilt University School of Medicine.
 He completed his residency training at Massachusetts General Hospital in Boston, Massachusetts.
 Dr. Gotto was a member of the board of directors of Aegerion Pharmaceuticals, Inc. until December 2, 2016, when it merged to form Novelion Therapeutics, Inc. (NASDAQ: NVLN).
 We believe that Dr. Gotto is qualified to serve as a member of our Board based on his broad industry experience and expertise in lipid disorders.

-Nicole Vitullo, 65, has served as a member of our Board since April 2008 and as our Lead Independent Director from December 2015 to June 2022.
+Nicole Vitullo, 66, has served as a member of our Board since April 2008 and as our Lead Independent Director from December 2015 to June 2022.
 Ms. Vitullo joined Domain Associates, LLC, a venture capital firm with an exclusive focus on life sciences in 1999 and became a Partner in 2004.
-From 1992 to 1999, Ms. Vitullo was Senior Vice President at Rothschild Asset Management, Inc. Ms. Vitullo is a director of Hinge Bio, Inc. She previously served on the boards of Achillion Pharmaceuticals, Inc. (acquired by Alexion Pharmaceuticals), Antios Therapeutics, Celator Pharmaceuticals (acquired by Jazz Pharmaceuticals), Durata Therapeutics (acquired by Actavis PLC), Marinus Pharmaceuticals (NASDAQ: MRNS), VentiRx Pharmaceuticals (acquired by Celgene, Inc.), Calixa Therapeutics (acquired by Cubist Pharmaceuticals), Cerexa (acquired by Forest Laboratories), Onyx Pharmaceuticals and Cotera, Inc. Ms. Vitullo received a B.A. and an M.B.A. from the University of Rochester.
+From 1992 to 1999, Ms. Vitullo was Senior Vice President at Rothschild Asset Management, Inc. Ms. Vitullo is a director of Hinge Bio, Inc. and Allay Therapeutics, Inc. She previously served on the boards of Achillion Pharmaceuticals, Inc. (acquired by Alexion Pharmaceuticals), Antios Therapeutics, Celator Pharmaceuticals (acquired by Jazz Pharmaceuticals), Durata Therapeutics (acquired by Actavis PLC), Marinus Pharmaceuticals (NASDAQ: MRNS), VentiRx Pharmaceuticals (acquired by Celgene, Inc.), Calixa Therapeutics (acquired by Cubist Pharmaceuticals), Cerexa (acquired by Forest Laboratories), Onyx Pharmaceuticals and Cotera, Inc. Ms. Vitullo received a B.A. and an M.B.A. from the University of Rochester.
 We believe Ms. Vitullo's experience working with and serving on the boards of directors of life sciences companies and her experience working in the venture capital industry qualifies her to serve as a member of our Board.